HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/practitioner_studio/working_with_ps/config_prac_studio.md

 Administrators can configure the Virtual Portal Manager portlet so Practitioner Studio and Woodburn Studio themes and administration changes show in newly created virtual Portals.
 For more information, see [Configuring Virtual Portal Manager for newly created virtual Portals](#configuring-virtual-portal-manager-for-newly-created-virtual-portals).

-!!!note
-    Starting CF221, the Virtual Portal Manager is configured to use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` on newly deployed containers so newly created virtual Portals contain Practitioner Studio.
+The Virtual Portal Manager is configured to use the file `WebSphere:assetname=VirtualPortal.zip:InitVirtualContentPortalV9.5NoWoodburn.xml` on newly deployed containers so newly created virtual Portals contain Practitioner Studio.
 For upgrades from older versions, the default is not changed to allow the continued use of virtual Portals as configured previously.

 ## Configuring Virtual Portal Manager for newly created virtual Portals